 (1) Prior to the commencement of construction of a new facility subject to permitting under this Subpart.

 (3) Prior to the commencement of construction of a new emission unit at an existing title V facility.
 The owner or operator of an existing title V facility, which is being modified by the addition of a new emission unit comprised solely of new emission sources, may apply for a State facility permit pursuant to section 201-5.2 of this Part that will authorize construction and operation of the new emission unit upon issuance.
-A title V permit modification is required within one year of the commencement of operation of the new emission unit.
+An application for a title V permit modification is required within one year of the commencement of operation of the new emission unit.

 (4) At least 180 days, but not more than eighteen months, prior to the date of permit expiration for permit renewal purposes.